Chevrolet: Brazil

 In Brazil, the Chevrolet Opala was based on the German Opel Rekord and American Chevrolet Nova from the late 1960s, continuing in production until the early 1990s, when it was replaced by a version of the Opel Omega.
-In the basic version had 151 four-cylinder engine with 82 hp and 143.2 lb-ft.
+The basic version had a 151 four-cylinder engine with 82 hp and 143.2 lb-ft.
 The top-of-the-line version was called Opala SS and used the GM engine 250-S inline six-cylinder and possessed solid lifters with 171 hp and 278.5 lb-ft, which led to the record-breaking South American speed road cars in 1976, with 118.36 mph (190.47 km/h), beating the Puma GTB (which also used the GM 250 engine inline six-cylinder, but without solid lifters) and the Brazilian version of the Dodge Charger R / T 318 and Ford Maverick V8 302 quadrijet.
 Other smaller Chevrolets in Brazil, such as the Kadett and Monza, were based on the Opel Kadett and Ascona respectively.

 Chevrolet's product line-up in Brazil comprised some exclusive designs like the Corsa "B" based Celta, which was sold in Argentina under the Suzuki brand, the Astra, and a Brazilian-designed Vectra based on the Opel Astra H. The passenger car range currently includes the Cruze, the Captiva, the Agile hatchback, Chevrolet Onix.
 The latest home-grown product is the Chevrolet Prisma MKII, released in 2013.

 Utility and four-wheel drive vehicles line-up includes the S-10, the Blazer, and the Montana.
 The Montana is a compact pickup truck, based on the Agile, that is also sold in other Latin American markets.
 From the 1960s to the mid-1980s, there was also a large station wagon, derived from the C10 truck (somewhat similar to the Suburban), called the Veraneio.

 Chile

 Chile has a mix of Chevrolet models from different GM brands and platforms branded as Chevrolet.
 The models come from Chevrolet USA, GM Korea, Mexico, India and other origins.
 Chevrolet production in Chile began in 1962, although at first through local partners (in this case, Avayu with the Nova II).
-The Chevrolet C/K truck was manufactured in Chile between 1975-88.
+The Chevrolet C/K truck was manufactured in Chile between 1975–88.